Gaijatra and Nil Barahi dance

 - Karya Binayak

-The dancers wear a red-bordered black Jama.
-Also, they wear a white mask which seems pleasant, as well.
-Along with it, they wear Katiima: ( a kind of neck jewelry), Shinkhwa: bangles, Chansayu, Chuela, and silver rings.
+The dancers wear a red-bordered black jama.
+They also wear a white mask, which seems pleasant as well.
+Along with it, they wear Katiima: ( a kind of neck jewellery), and Shinkhwa: bangles, chansayu, chuela, and silver rings.
 Plus, a belt over the Jama.

 Since the presence of Mahalaxmi is quite furious, she is not directly engaged in the dance.
-Instead of her, the Simha took participate in it.
+Instead of her, the Simha took part in it.
 Furthermore, they wear a white mask and Jama as well.
-Plus have a white-blonde hair.
-However, they also deteriorate the same sort of ornament as other Devagana does.
+Plus, they have white-blonde hair.
+However, they also deteriorate the same sort of ornament as other Devagana do.

 Jokhale is not the dancer who gets applause after the performance.
 But, surely is the backbone of those dancers.
 Behind each dancer, a Jokkhale stands and supports them.
 However, they have no restrictions on eating, sitting, and talking like the dancers do.